hattimon/miner_watchdog/root.md

 ---

-## ⚙️ Network Configuration Generator (SenseCap)
+## ⚙️ SenseCap M1 Network Config Generator

-This advanced tool allows:
+This handy retro-hacker style generator enables quick creation of a bash script for balenaOS (NetworkManager), which:
-- WiFi config (DHCP / Static IP)
+- Enables WiFi configuration (DHCP or static IP),
-- Ethernet-only mode (disable WiFi)
-- Script generation (balenaOS / NetworkManager)
-- Copy & download script
-- Visual hacker-style UI (animations + music + matrix effect)
+- Supports "Ethernet Only" mode (removes WiFi and disables radio),
+- Adds options to copy or download the generated script,
+- Features an audiovisual "super-hero code master" vibe with animation, background music, and "matrix rain."

 👉 https://hattimon.github.io/helium/SenseCapM1/wifi-configurator.html